wttai004/git_workshop/2_branches_and_merges.md

 Whereas `git branch` is a movable pointer, `git tag` is fixed to a commit.
 It's best used to label a stable version that you may want to revisit later.

+`git reflog`  shows the history of where a ref (like HEAD or branch tips, by default HEAD) is pointing

 When you find out that your code has broken down after a long series of commit, you can use `git bisect` to perform a binary search in the history to find a particular commit.
 See [this](https://stackoverflow.com/questions/4713088/how-do-i-use-git-bisect) Stack Exchange for info.